 BactoBox gives a here-and-now representation of the rehydration process

 Another interesting observation with MRS is that the concentration is relatively stable from 30-120 minutes.
-This shows that it is not that critical if the sample is plated immediately after 30 minutes or if delays occur.
+This shows that it is not that critical if the sample is measured immediately after 30 minutes or if delays occur.
 With CFU-determinations there would likely have been large error bars (typical deviations of up to 35% with respect to the average5 and therefore it would be difficult to see this highly stable trend.
 The measurements are much more reproducible with BactoBox and therefore the stable trend is significantly more pronounced.

 BactoBox gives fast and reliable insights into the dissolution of the freeze-dried bacterial powders and shows that MRS medium protects lactic acid bacteria much better than peptone/salt diluent (PSD).
 Left chart represent the intact cell concentrations (ICC) as a function of rehydration time, while the chart on the right represents the intact cell concentration divided by the measured concentration of total particles.
 Time zero indicates the time where aggressive bead beating was initiated.